• Skip to primary navigation

 Baked Pork Steaks

-Quick, versatile baked pork steaks are an incredibly fast and delicious weeknight family dinner that everyone will love!
-They’re coated with an amazing savory seasoning before being oven-baked to juicy tender perfection!
+These baked pork steaks are a speedy and delicious weeknight family dinner everyone will love.
+They’re coated with a unique savory seasoning before being oven-baked to juicy, tender perfection.
+Dive into this perfect blend of flavor and simplicity, it's sure to become a regular in your family's dinner rotation.

 Servings: 3 servings